Banco de Brasília: Services

 BRB offers a variety of services to the consumer, including ATMs, health insurance, loans, and investment services.
 BRB also offers a wide variety of debit and credit cards in partnership with Visa and Mastercard, which depend on the consumer's income.

 Sponsorship

 Motorsport

 Banco de Brasília sponsors several events, including the Stock Car Brasil Super Final BRB.
 BRB sponsors Stock Car Brasil drivers Lucas Foresti and Enzo Elias.
 It also sponsors the Brazilian Automobile Confederation.
 BRB sponsored the Alpine F1 Team during the 2023 São Paulo Grand Prix weekend.

+Since 2023, the bank has been the title sponsor of the TCR South America touring car championship.

 Other sports

 BRB owns the naming rights to the Autódromo de Brasília, Arena BRB Mané Garrincha, and the Nilson Nelson Gymnasium.
 The bank is also the title sponsor of Flamengo, as well as the Brasília Basquete basketball team.